rancher/docs/content/rancher/v2.5/en/admin-settings/rbac/default-custom-roles/_index.md

 # Privilege Escalation

 The `Configure Catalogs` custom permission is powerful and should be used with caution.
 When an admin assigns the  `Configure Catalogs` permission to a standard user, it could result in privilege escalation in which the user could give themselves admin access to Rancher provisioned clusters.

-For example, a standard user with the `Configure Catalogs` permission could fork the Rancher [system-charts repository](https://github.com/rancher/system-charts) and add a new version to `rancher-eks-operator` with a ClusterRoleBinding that assigns admin privileges to themselves.
-After editing the `system-library` catalog in Rancher to the forked version, the standard user would gain administrator access to new EKS clusters.
+Anyone with this permission should be considered equivalent to an admin.